IBM/CAST/docs/source/csmd/csmd_config.rst

     If set to true the cores isolated by the ``system_map`` and ``core isolation`` for the system cgroup will have all IRQ rebalanced to them.

-    If no core isolation occurs or this is set to false a rebalance across all cores will be performed.
+    If no core isolation occurs a rebalance across all cores will be performed.

+    If set to false, no rebalancing occurs.

 :core_isolation_max:
     The maximum number of cores allowed on the node to be set aside for the system cgroup.